fulgencc/giphy-search-clone/README.md

 ## Jest Tests
 Probably the first thing I would add.
 I'd like to do some snapshot testing of my components.

-## Optimize for slow internet connections
+## Optimize even more for slow internet connections
-I have simple debouncing and checking if GIFs are loaded, but there needs to be some more opimization so that API requests get cancelled if one is pending and the user tries to search again with slow internet.
+I have simple debouncing and checking if GIFs are loaded, but there could be some more opimization.

 ## Async Error Handling
 Currently I just console.log the error message, but would like to expand on this.